SakshiUppoor/100-days-of-code/log.md

 * Learned Fermat's Little Theorem to calculate power of large numbers fast

 #### Thoughts:
 Solving CP questions after so long remind me why I loved doing them back in the break.
 Should really take time out of every week to attend the Codestars lectures or learn the topics thought on YouTube.
 The weekly practice questions on Hackerrank actually look promising.
-Lokking forward to next week.
+Looking forward to next week's questions.

 #### Link to work:
 [Practice Questions on Hackerrank by Codestars](https://www.hackerrank.com/contests/practice-questions-1567579589/challenges)